 THE PURPOSE of this competition is as a sheep and wool promotional class.
-Each delegate is judged on how well they exemplify the sewing and wearing of wool, along with interest and support of a 4-H sheep project.
+Each delegate is judged on how well they demonstrate and explain wearing of wool, along with interest and support of a 4-H sheep project.

-1. Delegates who chose to enter Lead Line MUST write it on their entry form (Class 23).

-- 2. Each 4-H delegate must wear a garment, self-made or purchased, with the composition of the fiber being at least 70% wool. - 3.
+- 1. Delegates who chose to enter Lead Line MUST write it on their entry form (Class 23). - 2.
+Each 4-H delegate must wear a garment, self-made or purchased, with the composition of the fiber being at least 70% wool. - 3.
 The delegate's garment may be knit, crocheted, sewn, woven or felted.
 Jeans may not be part of the outfit. - 4.
 The delegate must show their owned or leased animal, and the animal must have been shown in the breed or market classes at The New England 4-H show the same year.
 Rams will be allowed in Lead Line classes. - 5.
 The delegate must clean, block and trim his/her own animal.
 Halters must be used as the animal is not to be touched while in the ring. - 6.
-NO decorating of the sheep is allowed. - 7.
-Exhibitor number must be worn in the competition. - 8.
+Accessorizing of sheep is allowed to compliment your outfit. - 7.
+Exhibitor number must be worn in the competition when provided. - 8.
 Typed commentaries are preferred and handwritten ones must be legible.
 All should be 2 to 3 minutes long when read.
 The commentary should include: 4-H exhibitor's name, town, state, school info name of school and grade of exhibitor, sheep breed and info about that animal, years in project, description of outfit, where it can be worn, fabric content, made by etc., other hobbies, future plans and other points of interest The form needs to be turned in on Friday when checking in registration papers. - 9.
 Delegates are to be ringside and lined up when their class is announced.
 Participants will remain in line while waiting to enter the ring.
 Participants are judged the entire time they are in the ring.
 Classes will be held for Senior, Intermediate and Junior delegates. - 10.
-In the event that a delegate has entered Lead Line, but the sheep is sick and unable to attend the show, the delegate has the option to wear the prepared outfit and be ring steward to help in the ring holding sheep as the other contestants model their outfits.
-Their commentaries may be read if desired.
-However, since the sheep is 25% of the score, they will not be eligible for judging.
+In the event that a delegate has entered Lead Line, but the sheep is sick and unable to attend the show, the delegate has the option to borrow a sheep from another delegate.
+Teen Leaders can create an outfit and compete with a borrowed sheep.

 Rosettes will be awarded to all who participate.

 An award will be given to the Overall winner of the three classes.